Postmeasurement information and nonlocality of quantum state discrimination: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec:pre}, we first recall the definitions and some properties of separable measurements and entanglement witness to analyze nonlocality in quantum state discrimination.
-We also recall the definition of \emph{minimum-error discrimination}(ME), and provide some useful properties of nonlocality in ME.
-In Sec.~\ref{sec:qsdpi}, we review the definitions and properties of ME with PI, and establish a sufficient condition for nonlocality in ME with PI(Theorems~\ref{thm:scmp} and \ref{thm:iepi}).
-In Sec.~\ref{sec:lun}, we recall the definitions of annihilating and creating nonlocality by PI, and establish sufficient conditions for annihilating or creating nonlocality depending on the choice of subensembles provided by PI(Theorems~\ref{thm:alc} and \ref{thm:aulc}).
-We provide four-state ensembles where nonlocal phenomenon in quantum state discrimination is annihilated or created depending on the choice of two-state subensembles provided by PI(Examples~\ref{ex:anpi} and \ref{ex:crpi}).
-In Sec.~\ref{sec:disc}, we summarize our results and discuss possible future works.
+In Sec.~\ref{sec:pre}, we review the definitions and relevant properties of separable measurements and entanglement witnesses used to analyze nonlocality in quantum state discrimination.
+We also introduce \emph{minimum-error discrimination} (ME) and present several useful properties of nonlocality in ME.
+In Sec.~\ref{sec:qsdpi}, we review ME with postmeasurement information and establish sufficient conditions for nonlocality in this setting (Theorems~\ref{thm:scmp} and \ref{thm:iepi}).
+In Sec.~\ref{sec:lun}, we introduce the notions of annihilating and creating nonlocality by PI and derive sufficient conditions under which these effects depend on the choice of subensembles specified by PI (Theorems~\ref{thm:alc} and \ref{thm:aulc}).
+We then construct four-state ensembles for which nonlocality is annihilated or created depending on how the ensemble is partitioned into two-state subensembles (Examples~\ref{ex:anpi} and \ref{ex:crpi}).
+Finally, in Sec.~\ref{sec:dis}, we summarize our results and discuss directions for future research.